 The vivid graphics and picturesque California locales like Sierra Nevada and Pacific Coast Highway make for a handsome looking effort, though it is one with a very low frame rate.
 Connecting with a punch can be tricky due to the choppy animation, making it just as likely that you’ll bump your target’s motorcycle as you try to move within range.

 The SFX aren’t particularly impressive in this sense either.
 Punches and collisions sound a bit flat and there are no female voices for the female rashers.
 The soundtrack fares much better though.
 Its collection of synthesised rock tunes will surely be an acquired taste, but I find them to be enjoyably catchy and complex — even if I did forget to include them on a certain list I made years ago.
 Mea culpa!

 Dismounting your bike during a crash feels like a big deal.
 Your rasher will run back to his bike on foot, but players maintain control to avoid being squashed as they cross the road.
-Racing video games of the time would typically respawn your mounted rider automatically and so there’s just something oddly satisfying about Road Rash’s separation of bike and rider.
-It’s a tangible quality that lends things a certain believability.
+Racing video games of the time would typically respawn your mounted rider automatically, so there’s just something oddly satisfying about Road Rash’s separation of bike and rider.

 Due to the game’s violent content, Electronic Arts couldn’t license any real bikes, so the shop is packed with clones that enthusiasts will recognise: like the “Diablo” Ducati-like and the “Kamikaze” standing in for Kawasaki.
 In fact, this shop looks especially cool as the bikes take centre stage with their awesome sprites.